-- Overarching concepts are similar: - Primary role of capital viewed as absorb unexpected losses - Both include concept of capital tiering (although different in structure) reflecting effectiveness of different types of capital in different situations - But how reliable is valuation of remainder of balance sheet in stressed circumstances? - Some differences seem justifiable based on different business models - Others less easy to justify - E.g. Tier 3, treatment of dated instruments, bail-in proposals, coupon cancellation and trigger levels more generally, regulatory capital adjustments (including those at group level) - Treatment of expected future profits
+- Overarching concepts are similar: - Primary role of capital viewed as there to absorb unexpected losses - Both include concept of capital tiering (although different in structure) reflecting effectiveness of different types of capital in different situations - But how reliable is valuation of remainder of balance sheet in stressed circumstances? - Some differences seem justifiable based on different business models - Others less easy to justify - E.g. Tier 3, treatment of dated instruments, bail-in proposals, coupon cancellation and trigger levels more generally, regulatory capital adjustments (including those at group level) - Treatment of expected future profits

-Calculation of Required Pillar 1 Capital
+Calculation of Required Capital (Pillar 1)